 Artist Talk at the Museum of Brisbane - 12th October 2018

 Jacqueline is a photographic storyteller based in Brisbane, Queensland, Australia.
-Her most recent projects have included: portrait and group shots of the Nominations Council for the Asia Pacific Screen Awards; conceptual portraits for the Impossible Conversations project running alongside the QPAC International Series [as Brisbane welcomes Milan’s La Scala Ballet to town in November 2018]; and increasing the photo library for international development organisation, Symbiosis International, to enable them to tell the stories of their work, empowering the most impoverished and marginalised people of Bangladesh.
+Her most recent projects have included: portrait and group shots of the Nominations Council for the Asia Pacific Screen Awards; conceptual portraits for the Impossible Conversations project running alongside the QPAC International Series [as Brisbane welcomed Milan’s La Scala Ballet to town in November 2018]; and increasing the photo library for international development organisation, Symbiosis International, to enable them to tell the stories of their work, empowering the most impoverished and marginalised people of Bangladesh.

 In 2018 she was in the Top 20 of the Travel Category for Capture Magazine’s Australasian Emerging Photographers Award for her series Bangladesh Rural Workers.